-It's difficult to know why so many versions of one pattern were used concurrently; all the above courts are to be found in the same sample book from the 1870s.
+It's difficult to know why so many versions of the English pattern were used concurrently; all the above courts are to be found in the same sample book from the 1870s.

 Later, in the early 20th century, American designs were popular as models, as with the copy of New York Consolidated Card Co courts from c.1910.